Jeffreys73110/IMS_UDP_S/README.md

 	$ make

 	# run server before the cellphone registering if the server acts as the IMS server
-	# run server after the p_cscf server start up if the server acts as a SIP UA
+	# run server after the p_cscf server starts up if the server acts as a SIP UA
 	$ sudo ./ims.out
 	```